-From the very beginning, I have seen rock climbing as a mixed-gender sport, which is not surprising considering all of the recent accomplishments climbers such as Margo Hayes have made.
-In case you haven’t been keeping up with the latest climbing news, Margo just became the first female to send “Biographie/Realization,” a 5.15a (meaning VERY hard) sport climb in France which has been dominated by men for the past 15 years!
+This is not at all surprising considering all of the recent accomplishments climbers such as Margo Hayes have made.
+In case you haven’t been keeping up with the latest climbing news, Margo just became the first female to send “Biographie/Realization,” a 5.15a (meaning VERY hard) sport climb in France, which has been dominated by men for the past 15 years!

-Keep on climbing Ladies, because even though there might be lots of men who don’t understand how capable you are, many of us new climbers are coming up in the sport looking to you as a role model.
+So, keep on climbing Ladies, because even though there might be lots of men who don’t understand how capable you are, many of us new climbers are coming up in the sport looking to you as a role model.

 Header photo: Sierra Knott (@sierraroseknott) sending “A Team” V9 in Black Mountain